Sanctuary (Angel)

-"Sanctuary" is episode 19 of season 1 in the television show Angel.
+"Sanctuary" is the 19th episode of the first season of the American television series Angel.
 Co-written by Tim Minear and series creator Joss Whedon and directed by Michael Lange, it was originally broadcast on May 2, 2000, on the WB network.

 In "Sanctuary", guest star Sarah Michelle Gellar returns as Buffy, who has come to Los Angeles seeking vengeance against Slayer Faith.
 Buffy is shocked to discover Angel is attempting to redeem Faith's violent nature, and Wesley is faced with a crisis of loyalties when the Watcher's Council assassins offer him reinstatement if he gives Faith over to them.
 Also, evil Wolfram & Hart lawyer Lindsey approaches Kate to help them take revenge on Faith and Angel.
 Nonetheless, Angel continues to help Faith even as Buffy, the Watcher's Council, and the LAPD try to take her down.

 Plot

 Following her attempt to make him kill her, Angel takes Faith to his apartment.
 In a brief, violent vision, Faith charges at Angel with a knife and cuts up his face.
 When Angel comes up to get food to feed Faith, Wesley argues about giving Faith another chance, and Cordelia gets Angel to sign several checks to fund her vacation so she can be gone for as long as Faith is around.

 Downstairs, Faith confesses to Angel that she is haunted by visions of her violent past in Sunnydale.
 Angel talks to Faith about redemption, saying she has to make amends for her crimes, no matter how hard it is.
 Faith tells Angel how worried she is about making up for everything she has done, and in process reveals that Buffy has a new boyfriend, which upsets Angel.
 Meanwhile, Wesley plays darts at a bar, and encounters Weatherby, a member of the Watchers' Council's Special Operations team on the hunt for Faith.
 The council members offer Wesley a chance to return to the Council if he is willing to turn in Faith.
 They give him a syringe that, if injected, will sedate Faith and let them take her back to England.
 Wesley agrees on the condition that Angel is left unharmed, to which the team reluctantly agrees.

 At Wolfram & Hart, Lindsey MacDonald, Lilah Morgan, and Lee Mercer, upset that Faith has teamed up with Angel, hire a demon to have her killed.
 The demon sneaks into Angel's apartment and attacks.
 Faith kills it with a knife, and is frightened by the sight of the demon's blood on her hands.
 Without warning, Buffy arrives at Angel's place and is shocked to find Angel hugging Faith.